Heart4sides/DigitalGarden/src/site/notes/CARDS/· Related Concepts & Theories ·/Validation.md

 # Notes on Validation by CSJ
-- Validation is about how the decision of who should teach is made.
-Verify if one has the integrity or the the strength or the actual knowledge or the skill to be a teacher.
+- Validation is about how the decision of who should [[CARDS/· Related Concepts & Theories ·/Teach\|teach]] is made.
+Verify if one has the integrity or the the strength or the actual knowledge or the skill to be a teacher. ^309b4b
 - Validation happens after the act
 - ISTPs tend to validate  /  ENFJs tend to seek to be validated